When the Lease Starts

 Moving In

-Happy Moving Day!
+Happy Move-in Day!
 Here are a few move-in tips:

 1. If the apartment is not clean when you arrive, contact the landlord immediately.
-You will not be reimbursed for cleaning the apartment yourself, and will be expected to leave it in a clean condition when you move out, no matter what condition it was in when you moved in.
+You will not be reimbursed for cleaning the apartment yourself and will be expected to leave it in a clean condition when you move out, regardless of its condition when you moved in.

 Lease Rules

 If a lease includes rules, they are usually incorporated as part of the lease.
 That means following those rules is just as important as paying rent.
-Be sure you are comfortable following the rules before signing the lease.
+Ensure you are comfortable with the rules before signing the lease.

 Being respectful of the property and your neighbors will satisfy most of the lease rules.